What Planting Zone is Dallas, Texas? Zone 8a and 8b

 The USDA classification is based on the average annual extreme minimum temperature, and even a five-degree difference can determine whether your favorite perennial returns in the spring or becomes a memory.

-While these zones help us choose our trees and shrubs, they don’t always capture the full intensity of our local weather, which is why local context is so important for every Dallas gardener.
+While these planting zones help us choose our trees and shrubs, they don’t always capture the full intensity of our local weather, which is why local context is so important for every Dallas gardener.

 Zone 8a generally covers the cooler northern edges and outlying suburbs where the urban heat trap fades into the open prairie.